sambilbow/sambilbow.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am an experimental musician, creative programmer, and postdoctoral researcher based in Brighton.
+I am an XR and Audio software developer based in Norwich.
 My current research is in computational art and music, collaborative augmented reality, and multi-sensory displays for human-computer interaction.
-Currently, I am awaiting viva examination.
-In Feb 2023, I was awarded funding for a Leverhulme funded post-doctoral project entitled Collective Musical Sensehacking [(coMuse)](projects/comuse/), a year-long investigation into open-source multiplayer musical AR experiences.
+I was awarded my Ph.D in Music Technologies (with a focus on Augmented Reality) in 2023.

 <!-- Table of recent projects -->
 <div class="news">